Lucy Dillon

 Lucy Dillon (born 1974) is a British writer of romance novels.
 In 2010, her novel Lost Dogs and Lonely Hearts won the Romantic Novel of the Year Award by the Romantic Novelists' Association.
 Her fifth novel, A Hundred Pieces of Me won the 2015 RoNA Award for the Best Contemporary Romantic Novel.
+Where the Light Gets In was shortlisted for the 2019 RoNA Best Contemporary Romantic Novel.

 Biography

 Lucy Dillon was born in 1974 in Cumbria, England, UK.
-She now divides her time between London and the Wye Valley.
+She now lives in Herefordshire.